The Bankrate promise

 There are a few factors to consider when deciding on a student loan repayment plan, including whether or not you have a job lined up after graduation, how much you owe and more.

-Here are some additional tips as you plan for the student loan repayment process:
+Here are some additional tips as you start or resume student loan payments:

 - Make interest payments.
 If you have the option and can afford it, start making interest payments immediately.
 Doing so avoids compound interest — in other words, paying interest on your unpaid interest.
 Even chipping away little by little while you’re in school can help you once you graduate.